Presence of an absence

 2015-2016

-One of the most personal series of paintings that I’ve made; the beds in these paintings become a backdrop for explorations of the self.
-The solitude of the self gives me the opportunity to confront the natural self or id.
-The self, as seen through the repressive sociopolitical patriarchal lens of society, it’s like Someone is hidden here between war and peace, shame and joy alienated from my true self.
+This series of paintings represents one of the artist’s most introspective and personally engaged practices.
+The beds depicted therein function as a backdrop for explorations of the self.
+The solitude of the self provides an opportunity to confront the natural self or id.
+When viewed through the lens of societal repression and patriarchal norms, the self is akin to a figure situated between the dualities of war and peace, shame and joy, and alienated from its authentic self.

 Cinema Europe